00d/TinyTransliterator/README.md

 TinyTransliterator
 ==================

-Improving the "diminutive translator" translator app using XML
+Improving the "diminutive translator" app using XML